 TWO STATES, ONE STATE OF MIND

 State Street presents a very unique atmosphere with two states but one state of mind.
 The state line between Virginia and Tennessee runs right down the main street of our Historic Downtown.
 Here you will find a plethora of options when it comes to shopping, dining, entertainment, and living.
-For those not yet ready to take up residence downtown, Sessions Hotel and Hotel Bristol will be making their downtown debut in 2018!
+For those not yet ready to take up residence downtown, Bristol’s first boutique hotel, The Bristol Hotel, will be making its downtown debut in 2018, and the Sessions Hotel will be making its entrance shortly after!
 What better way to wine, dine, and play in two states at the same time than in our great downtown community?

 ARTS & ENTERTAINMENT DISTRICT